TimDTTP/LearningCPP/leetcode/longestPalindromicSubstring/README.md

 1. Slow pointer increments a character at a time
 2. Fast pointer finds next occurence of char
 3. Continues slow pointer until the end

+## Online Solutions
+- Best method is to use Manacher's Algorithm
+Algorithm is used to find the longest palindromic substring